KrzysztofKowalczyk/vertx-client-builder-poc/readme.md

 ### Proposal for Vert.x Http client builders

 Follow up to a discussion during Vert.x community meeting.
+Code written in Groovy for sanity and because lack of time, but the concept is Java-ish.
-See [ClientSpec](src/test/groovy/org/client/poc/ClientSpec.groovy) for a working prototype.
+See [ClientSpec](src/test/groovy/org/client/poc/ClientSpec.groovy) for a working prototype in action.

 The main idea is to have steps and at least 2 types.
 First step should allow to specify options: